FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 ### Todo Form Component

 The form component is responsible for providing a form the user can add a todo with.
-We again create a partial class with an `EventCallback` which fires if a new todo was being added and provide an internal TodoItem which can be filled.
+We again create a partial class with an `EventCallback` which throws if a new todo was being added and provide an internal TodoItem which can be filled.

 ```cs
 public partial class TodoForm : ComponentBase